 Murphy encouraged editors to use the built-in analytics in the social media platforms they choose to start tracking which posts get the most attention and work to curate more content in those areas.

 These are just a few of the many great sessions at this year’s ISMTE North American Conference.
-To see a full list of sessions from the event check out the conference agenda.
 Next year’s conference will be held in Denver, Colorado August 10-11, 2017.

 Were you at this year’s ISMTE North American Conference?
 What were your favorite sessions and key takeaways?
 Let us know in the comments section!